YusufBolden/Flixify/README.md

 npm start
 ```

-## 🔑 Getting a MongoDB URI (Atlas):

-Go to MongoDB Atlas and create an account.

-Create a new cluster (free tier is fine).

-Add a database user and set a password.

-Whitelist your IP address or allow access from anywhere (0.0.0.0/0).

-Copy your connection string from Connect > Drivers > Node.js (e.g., mongodb+srv://<username>:<password>@cluster.mongodb.net/flixify?retryWrites=true&w=majority)

-Paste it into your .env file as MONGO_URI.

 ## 🔐 Authentication – Getting a JWT Token

 To authenticate and get a JWT token, follow these steps: